ritchieng/dlami/README.md

 - Mumbai `ami-fe1a6e91`
 - Sao Paulo `ami-cd2fbda1`

 ## TFAMI.v2 Instance Specifications
 - 100 GB EBS
-- Can be used on any GPU instances including the new p2 instances.
+- Can be used on any GPU instances including the new p2 instances and the old g2 instances _You can easily change your EBS volume with this [guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html)._

+## TFAMI.v2 Instance Specifications
+- 100 GB EBS
-_You can easily change your EBS volume with this [guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html)._
+- Can be used only with g2 instances due to `compute capability 3.5` _You can easily change your EBS volume with this [guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html)._

 ## TFAMI Instance Specifications
 - 40 GB EBS
 - Can be used on any GPU instances including the new p2 instances.

-## Upcoming light-weight upgrades
-- TensorLayer
-- Numba
-- OpenAI Gym
-- OpenCV

 ## Have a bug to report?
 Raise an issue here and we'll update TFAMI to make sure it works or enable it across different regions.